Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/shaders/volume_absorption.rst

    Volume Absorption Node.

-The *Volume Absorption* node allows light to be absorbed as is passes through it.
+The *Volume Absorption* node allows light to be absorbed as is passes through the volume.
 Typical usage for this node would be water and glass.
 It can also be used with the :doc:`Volume Scatter </render/cycles/nodes/types/shaders/volume_scatter>` node to create smoke.
-This node must be plugged into the *Volume Input* of the :doc:`Material </render/cycles/nodes/types/output/material>` output node.

 Inputs